Modern Literature Live

 All the sessions will be recorded and posted for enrolled families to watch at their convenience.
 You can use the recordings to review or catch up if you missed a session.

-Families who can’t make the schedule above can still participate in the class assignments and group discussions by watching the recordings and submitting the assignments to Dave.
+Families who can’t make the schedule above can still participate in the class assignments and group discussions by watching the recordings and communicating in the group on My Compass Classroom.

 Do you offer refunds on live classes?